INTERVIEW: Thai junta seeks to force temples to open their finances

-BANGKOK Thailand's military government will propose a law to force its tens of thousands of Buddhist temples to declare their finances, the head of the National Office of Buddhism told Reuters.
+BANGKOK (Reuters) - Thailand's military government will propose a law to force its tens of thousands of Buddhist temples to declare their finances, the head of the National Office of Buddhism told Reuters.

 Temples get billions of dollars in annual donations and have been hit by scandals ranging from murder to sex to drugs to improper financial dealings.
 They have also largely eluded the junta's control as it has stamped its authority on other aspects of Thai life since a 2014 coup.